ros2/ros2_tracing/README.md

 ### Launch file trace action

-Set `snapshot_mode = True` in the `Trace` action to configure the tracing session in snapshot mode using launch files.
+Set `snapshot_mode=True` in the `Trace` action to configure the tracing session in snapshot mode using launch files.
 The session starts when launching the launch file and ends when it exits or when terminated.

 ```